Is Managing Your IoT Contact Center Affecting Your Technician Dispatch Rate Too? A Case Study

-For the last year we’ve been working with large enterprises to improve their customer support.
+For the last year we’ve been working with large enterprises to improve their IoT contact center.
 The demand for customer support is expected to significantly increase due to the technical complications of IoT.

 During this time, we’ve identified two main effects the IoT is having on support centers: